uviclibraries/html-css/act-3.md

 - CSS does far more than change colours, so let's move on to another CSS fundamental: **changing the look of text**.
 - The following table lists some changes that you can make to text.
 In our `about.html` page, you could apply these changes to headings (`h1`, `h2`, `h3`, etc.), or paragraphs (`p`), or lists (`ul`, or `ol`).
-- **Choose some properties and their corresponding values from the follwing table** and see if you can get them to work on your text.
+- **Choose some properties and their corresponding values from the following table** and see if you can get them to work on your text.
 Remember to **save your `about.html` file and refresh your browser as you confirm your changes:**

 | Properties to apply to your text       | Some value options to try       | Notes  |
 |:-------|:-------|:-------|